emgrasmeder/movienight/README.md

 # movienight
 let's not fight over choosing a movie anymore

-this baby app chooses a movie from your movie list at random
+this baby app chooses a movie from your movie list at random and can filter too

 ### install dependencies
 `pip3 install -r requirements.txt`